 - Those who are looking to improve their knowledge of the subject area

 - Those whose jobs require periodic continuing professional development (CPD)

 - Those who need to show evidence as part of their professional registration requirements, e.g., doctors, nurses and allied health professionals

 At the end of this paediatric anaphylaxis e-learning course, learners will be required to complete an online assessment.
 On successful completion of the knowledge test (80% pass mark), learners will be able to download a FREE CPD certificate that is valid for one year.

-The content of this online anaphylaxis training for nurseries, schools and early years has been independently certified as conforming to universally accepted Continuous Professional Development (CPD) guidelines.
+The content of this online anaphylaxis for nurseries and early years course has been independently certified as conforming to universally accepted Continuous Professional Development (CPD) guidelines.